ovh/cds/docs/content/workflows/design/hooks/_index.md

 +++

-If you want to trigger the launch of your workflow then you need hooks on your root pipeline inside the workflow.
+If you want to trigger the run of your workflow you need some hooks on your root pipeline inside the workflow.

 On the root pipeline only, you can add hooks: